productinfo/scripting-in-swift/README.md

 So, what can we learn from the above experiment?

 There are a lot of advantages to being able to use the same tools and languages across multiple disciplines (in this case, mobile development and scripting).
-I rarely write Shell Scripts, so whenever I do, a lot of time is spent trawling sites like Stack Overflow for answers to relatively basic questions.
+I rarely write shell scripts, so whenever I do, a lot of time is spent trawling sites like Stack Overflow for answers to relatively basic questions.
 Swift, on the other hand, is a much more familiar language to me which I develop with regularly, so I can dive in and get started a lot more easily.
 As for the tooling, Xcode provides good support for unit testing (and is getting better with almost every release), so we can make use of XCTest to help automate the testing of our script.

-The Shell Script is a lot more concise (15 lines, opposed to around 150), however it does this at the cost of readability - I personally feel it's much easier to understand what the Swift script is doing.
+The shell script is a lot more concise (15 lines, opposed to around 150), however it does this at the cost of readability - I personally feel it's much easier to understand what the Swift script is doing.
 Powerful Swift features such as its standard library, error handling model and closures help us to write readable scripts that are less error prone.
-This is because it forces us to take into account situations such as when a file is not found or the contents of the file cannot be read, edge cases I find myself often overlooking when writing Shell Scripts.
+This is because it forces us to take into account situations such as when a file is not found or the contents of the file cannot be read, edge cases I find myself often overlooking when writing shell scripts.

-For basic scripts that simply shift files around, a Shell Script is almost certainly the way to go.
+For basic scripts that simply shift files around, a shell script is almost certainly the way to go.
 However if you are planning on writing a more complicated command line application, Swift may be worth your consideration.

 If you would like to find out a little bit more about scripting in Swift, the following resources may be of interest: